tubone24/tech_blog_spider/README.md

 Therefore, I decided to use GitHub Actions and Harper DB, which are free for OSS.

+### Why Spider?

+It doesn't have any particular meaning, but I imagined a spider running around on a tech blog (the web).
+But that's a crawler, isn't it?

 ## Setup

 ### Preparing Harper DB